The Society of Folk Dance Historians (SFDH)

 India is shaped by seemingly unyielding poverty, both rural and urban, and by religious and caste-related violence.

-National Dances: Bharatnatyam, Kuchipudi, Kathak, Odissi, Sattriya, Manipuri, Mohinyattam, Kathakali, Bhangara, Garba, Ghoomar, Cheraw, Bihu, and Chhau
+National Dances: Bharatnatyam, Kuchipudi, Kathak, Odissi, Sattriya, Manipuri, Mohinyattam, Kathakali, Bhangra, Garba, Ghoomar, Cheraw, Bihu, Chau

 Languages: Indo-Aryan, Dravidian